transitional-ai/transitional-ai.github.io/_pages/team.md

 ## Research Interns and Student Collaborators
-* Simon Yaqing  Zhang, Pingla Institute, May - September 2006
+* Simon Yaqing  Zhang, Pingla Institute, May
-* Haoyan Chen, Pingla Institute, May - September 2006
+* Haoyan Chen, Pingla Institute, May
-* Jiacheng Chen, Pingla Institute, May - September 2006
+* Jiacheng Chen, Pingla Institute, May
-* Yuting Wu, Pingla Institute, May - September 2006
+* Yuting Wu, Pingla Institute, May
+* Maanaav Anil Motiramani, School of Computer Science, UNSW, May 2026
+* Jiaqian Li, School of Mathematics and Statistics, UNSW, March 2026
+* Jun Kim,  School of Mathematics and Statistics, UNSW, May 2026
+* Kaif Hussian,  School of Mathematics and Statistics, UNSW, May 2026
 * Prachi Sharma, Birla Institute of Technology Mesra, March - August 2026
 * Devika Hareesh, School of Mathematics and Statistics, UNSW, March - August 2026
 * Jayesh Sonawane, Pingla Institute, March - August 2026